swayam-kharade1407/Satin/README.md

 }
 ```

-# To Do

-- [ ] Line Mesh
-- [ ] Ray Tracing Compute System

 # Credits :sweat_smile:

 Satin is owned and maintained by [Reza Ali](https://www.syedrezaali.com).
-You can follow me on Twitter at [@rezaali](https://x.com/RezaAli) or contact me via [email](mailto:reza@hi-rez.io) for project updates, releases and questions.
+You can follow me on Bluesky at [@rezaali.bsky.social](https://bsky.app/profile/rezaali.bsky.social) or contact me via [email](mailto:reza@hi-rez.io) for project updates, releases and questions.

 # License :mortar_board:

-Satin is released under a the commercial license.
-Please [email](mailto:reza@hi-rez.io) me if you wish to purchase a license.
+Satin is released under the MIT license.